 The humble hashtag is an integral part of Instagram.
 Using hashtags is how your photos show up in the “Discover” tab, it’s how other people can find pictures, and it leads to more likes.
 But you probably need some help using the right hashtags.

-To an Instagram newbie, the a culture of cryptic hashtags is difficult to understand.
+To an Instagram newbie, the culture of cryptic hashtags is difficult to understand.
 What’s a #tbt or a #f4f?
 What does someone mean by #LikeForLike or #Instagood?
 Knowing what hashtags mean, and which hashtags are used regularly for certain topics like pets or food, can help hone your hashtag strategy.

-Find the Best Hashtags by Topic
+Finding the Best Hashtags by Topic

 The hashtags you use for a photo of your dog playing fetch can’t be the same tags used for a plate of delicious dessert.
 So how do you find hashtags related to a certain topic?
 Well, you need to always see the tags others are using, of course.
-But no one said you can’t get a cheat sheet to help you out.
+But no one said you can’t use a cheat sheet to help you out.

-Download: Tagstagram for Android (Free)
+Download: AutoHash for Android (Free)

-Each Day Has Its Own Tags
+Each Day Has Its Own Best Hashtags